hpamdeoxys/ODI_Crick_Info_Data_Viz/README.md

 # ODI_Crick_Info_Data_Viz
-Collected data of all the ICC cricket tournaments from 1971 until 2019 and solved the following questions using various Data Visualization techniques:
+Collected data of all the ICC cricket tournaments from 1971 until 2019 and solved the following questions using various Data Visualization plotting techniques:
 1. Display the histogram that represents year-wise number of matches played by an input country given.
 2. Filter out the dataset based on the year given.
 (Ex: 2018) **Question No. 3 onwards, consider the year 2018 only for experimentation.